Muhammad657/smartglasses/README.md

-# 🎙️ Jarvis Voice Assistant - ESP32
+# 🎙️ Jarvis Voice Assistant - ESP32 Dev Module

-A standalone voice assistant built on ESP32 that listens to your voice commands and displays AI responses on an OLED screen.
+A standalone voice assistant built on ESP32 Dev mod. that listens to your voice commands and displays AI responses on an OLED screen.
 No audio output - just pure visual interaction!

 ## 🌟 Features